-- (1) [Permitted Requirements] (a) Subject to subparagraph (b) and paragraph (2), a Contracting Party shall accord as the filing date of an application the date on which the Office receives the following indications and elements, in a language admitted by the Office: - (i) an express or implicit indication to the effect that the elements are intended to be an application; - (ii) indications allowing the identity of the applicant to be established; - (iii) a sufficiently clear representation of the industrial design; - (iv) indications allowing the applicant or the applicant's representative, if any, to be contacted. - (b) A Contracting Party may accord as the filing date of an application the date on which the Office receives, together with a sufficiently clear representation of the industrial design, some only, rather than all, of the other indications and elements referred to in subparagraph (a), or receives them in a language other than a language admitted by the Office. - [(2) [Permitted Additional Requirements] (a) A Contracting Party whose law, at the time it becomes party to this Treaty, requires that an application comply with any of the requirements specified in subparagraph (b) in order for that application to be accorded a filing date may, in a declaration, notify the Director General of those requirements. - (b) The requirements that may be notified pursuant to subparagraph (a) are the following: - (i) an indication of the product or products which incorporate the industrial design, or in relation to which the industrial design is to be used 15; - (ii) a brief description of the reproduction or of the characteristic features of the industrial design; - (iii) a claim; - (iv) the payment of the required fees. - (c) Any declaration notified under subparagraph (a) may be withdrawn at any time.] - (3) [Prohibition of Other Requirements] No indication or element other than those referred to in paragraph[s] (1)(a) [and (2)(b)] may be required for the purpose of according a filing date to an application. - (4) [Notification and Time Limits] Where the application does not, at the time of its receipt by the Office, comply with one or more of the applicable requirements under paragraph[s] (1) [and (2)(b)], the Office shall notify the applicant and give the opportunity to comply with such requirements within the time limit prescribed in the Regulations. - (5) [Filing Date in Case of Subsequent Compliance with Requirements] If, within the time limit referred to in paragraph (4), the applicant complies with the applicable requirements, the filing date shall be no later than the date on which all the indications and elements required by the Contracting Party under paragraph[s] (1) [and (2)(b)] are received by the Office.
+(1) [Permitted Requirements] (a) Subject to subparagraph (b) and paragraph (2), a Contracting Party shall accord as the filing date of an application the date on which the Office receives the following indications and elements, in a language admitted by the Office:

+(i) an express or implicit indication to the effect that the elements are intended to be an application;

+(ii) indications allowing the identity of the applicant to be established;

+(iii) a sufficiently clear representation of the industrial design;

+(iv) indications allowing the applicant or the applicant's representative, if any, to be contacted.

+(b) A Contracting Party may accord as the filing date of an application the date on which the Office receives, together with a sufficiently clear representation of the industrial design, some only, rather than all, of the other indications and elements referred to in subparagraph (a), or receives them in a language other than a language admitted by the Office.

+[(2) [Permitted Additional Requirements] (a) A Contracting Party whose law, at the time it becomes party to this Treaty, requires that an application comply with any of the requirements specified in subparagraph (b) in order for that application to be accorded a filing date may, in a declaration, notify the Director General of those requirements.

+(b) The requirements that may be notified pursuant to subparagraph (a) are the following:

+(i) an indication of the product or products which incorporate the industrial design, or in relation to which the industrial design is to be used15;

+(ii) a brief description of the reproduction or of the characteristic features of the industrial design;

+(iii) a claim;

+(iv) the payment of the required fees.

+(c) Any declaration notified under subparagraph (a) may be withdrawn at any time.]

+(3) [Prohibition of Other Requirements] No indication or element other than those referred to in paragraph[s] (1)(a) [and (2)(b)] may be required for the purpose of according a filing date to an application.

+(4) [Notification and Time Limits] Where the application does not, at the time of its receipt by the Office, comply with one or more of the applicable requirements under paragraph[s] (1) [and (2)(b)], the Office shall notify the applicant and give the opportunity to comply with such requirements within the time limit prescribed in the Regulations.

+(5) [Filing Date in Case of Subsequent Compliance with Requirements] If, within the time limit referred to in paragraph (4), the applicant complies with the applicable requirements, the filing date shall be no later than the date on which all the indications and elements required by the Contracting Party under paragraph[s] (1) [and (2)(b)] are received by the Office.
 Otherwise, the application shall be treated as if it had not been filed.

-AIPPI support the language of Article 5, including the provisions of paragraph (2), except 2 b) ii) because the scope of a design is best communicated visually where verbal description run the risk of being too broad or too narrow.
+AIPPI is generally supportive of the language of Article 5, including the provisions of paragraph (2), except it recommends deleting paragraph (2)(b)(ii) because the scope of a design is best communicated visually.
+Verbal descriptions run the risk of being too broad or too narrow.
+Such descriptions also run the risk of confusing the public as to what is the scope of the design.